Martindelosrios/CADDENA/README.md

 ![logo](https://github.com/Martindelosrios/CADDENA/blob/master/.badges/LOGO.jpg)
 ## Installation

-As this is a dev version for installing BATMAN package you have to download the source doing:
+As this is a dev version for installing CADDENA package you have to download the source doing:

 `git clone https://github.com/Martindelosrios/CADDENA.git`